 M.T.H. recommends that all users and persons supervising use examine the hobby transformer and other electronic equipment periodically for conditions that may result in the risk of fire, electric shock, or injury to persons, such as damage to the primary cord, plug blades, housing, output jacks or other parts.
-In the event such conditions exist, the train set should not be used until properly programmed and the second seco
+In the event such conditions exist, the train set should not be used until properly repaired.